-Construction workers and homeowners who worked with or near Western MacArthur products that contained asbestos risked exposure and resulting illnesses.
+Many people who worked with or near Western MacArthur and Johns Manville products that contained asbestos risked exposure and resulting illnesses.

 Western MacArthur workers were put at risk by handling asbestos used to manufacture its products.
 Workers in other industries were also at risk because they worked with the products that contained asbestos.

 Construction workers were among those most affected by the asbestos products Western MacArthur distributed:

 Also at risk were shipyard workers, maritime workers aboard ships, and U.S. Navy sailors and officers.
 Western MacArthur insulation was regularly used on both commercial and Navy ships.
 Western MacArthur was instrumental in building several ships and in repairing existing vessels.

 Schoolteachers, government workers, and other people who worked in public buildings could also have been exposed to asbestos construction materials.

 When those materials deteriorate, they contaminate the buildings, putting workers at risk.
 Maintenance and repair workers in these buildings were at higher risk of disturbing and inhaling asbestos fibers.

 Homeowners and Secondhand Exposure

 Homeowners with Western MacArthur or Johns Manville asbestos products in their homes faced and may still face exposure risks.
 This is especially true for anyone who does their own home repairs or remodeling without asbestos professionals.

 Another group that faced exposure to Western MacArthur asbestos was the family of workers who handled their products.
 These workers often unknowingly brought fibers of asbestos home on their clothing, exposing family members.
 This is called secondhand asbestos exposure.